-Mark E. Wilensky is Partner to the firm’s Tax Law Group.
-Prior to joining the firm Mark was a tax attorney in the New York City office of Roberts & Holland LLP for twelve years.
+Mark E. Wilensky is a Partner in the firm’s Business & Real Estate Taxation Practice Group.
+Prior to joining the firm in 2013, Mark was a tax attorney in the New York City office of Roberts & Holland LLP for twelve years.

 In September 2017, Mark was elected a Fellow of the American College of Tax Counsel (or “ACTC”) in recognition of his exceptional degree of professional commitment to the practice of tax law.
 ACTC is a nonprofit professional association of tax lawyers in private practice, in law school teaching positions and in government who are recognized for their excellence in tax practice and for their substantial contributions and commitment to the profession.

-Another large part of Mark’s practice involves working with the Firm’s corporate counsel advising business entities on ways to divide a business among shareholders or partners without triggering taxable gain or otherwise counseling clients operating as limited liability companies or S corporations on ways to take advantage of the lower tax rates on capital gains when selling all or a portion of a business.
+Another large part of Mark’s practice involves working with the Firm’s estate planning and corporate counsel advising clients on dividing a business among shareholders or partners without triggering taxable gain, taking advantage of lower tax rates on capital gains on the sale or all or a portion of a business, and minimizing State and local income and business taxes on the sale of a business or interest therein.

 Mark also has experience settling New York State and City residency audits and advising clients on New York State and City real estate transfer tax, mortgage recording tax, and sales taxes.